GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

+$ echo '{"project": "jani-gce-test", "label": "env=dev"}' | base64
+eyJwcm9qZWN0IjogImphbmktZ2NlLXRlc3QiLCAibGFiZWwiOiAiZW52PWRldiJ9Cg==

 ---
-title: Cleaning up Compute Engine instances at scale
+title: Delete idle Compute Engine instances automatically
-description: Use a simple and scalable serverless mechanism to automatically delete Compute Engine instances after a specified amount of time.
+description: Use a simple and scalable serverless mechanism to automatically delete Compute Engine instances that are not in active use.
-author: hbougdal,jpatokal
+author: jpatokal
 tags: garbage collection, Cloud Scheduler, Cloud Functions
-date_published: 2020-10-14
+date_published: TBD
 ---

-Hicham Bougdal and Jani Patokallio | Google
+Jani Patokallio | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial offers a simple and scalable serverless mechanism to automatically delete ([*garbage-collect*](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science))) Compute Engine virtual machine (VM) instances after a specified amount of time.
+This tutorial offers a simple and scalable serverless mechanism to automatically delete ([*garbage-collect*](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science))) Compute Engine virtual machine (VM) instances that are marked as idle.

 Some cases in which this may be useful: